mhx/dwarfs/doc/mkdwarfs.md

 When using different ordering schemes, the file inodes will be either sorted upfront, or just sent to the segmenter in the order in which they were discovered.

+### Nilsimsa Ordering

+The actual ordering step for nilsimsa ordering uses a recursive divide-and-conquer approach in order for the algorithm to be both parallelizable and deterministic.
+In the following description, a "node" is typically equivalent to a "unique file", although that's not a requirement for the algorithm.

+1. Nodes are clustered by distance to centroids into up to `max-children` clusters.
+With `max-children` set to 1, all nodes end up in the same cluster.
+If `max-children` is larger than 1, a new cluster is created as soon as all existing clusters are further away than a "maximum distance" that gets smaller as recursion depth increases.

+2. After the nodes have been clustered, each cluster that is larger than `max-cluster-size` is recursively clustered again with a smaller "maximum distance" as per (1).
+These recursive clustering steps can potentially run in parallel.

+3. As soon as a cluster is smaller than `max-cluster-size`, its nodes will be ordered by performing a nearest neighbour search.
+Note that this only happens for leaf clusters in the tree.
+The ordering of each leaf cluster can also run parallel with clustering / ordering of other clusters.

+4. Once all clustering / ordering is done, the nodes are "collected" from the clusters in the tree.
+There is currently no similarity ordering between individual clusters, but this is something that can be explored further in the future.

+By setting `max-children` to 1 and `max-cluster-size` to a really large number, only a single cluster will be created and the nearest neighbour search will be performed on the set of all nodes.
+Since the algorithm is O(n^2), this does not scale well for `max-cluster-size` beyong a few 100,000.
+Also, since the algorithm does not minimize the global distance between all nodes, there's no guarantee that the result will be better if you use only a single cluster.

 ## AUTHOR